How to run effective Tier 1, Tier 2 and Tier 3 meetings with Data Point?

 Tier meetings in manufacturing act just like a coach in sports—offering guidance, strategy, and support at every stage.

-In this blog, we’ll explore how Data Point-digital balanced scorecard can work better when combined and customised with different software and frameworks—giving each team member a clear view of their role across all tiers.
+In this blog, we’ll explore how LTS Data Point-digital balanced scorecard can work better when combined and customised with different software and frameworks—giving each team member a clear view of their role across all tiers.

 A tier meeting is a short, structured daily stand-up meeting that occurs at different hierarchical levels of an organisation—typically from the shopfloor, supervisor/manager level and at the senior leadership level.
 These meetings generally last from 5-30 minutes according to the needs.
 These meetings aim to drive effective communication, identify and resolve issues in real time, track performance, and ensure alignment across teams.
-It is the single biggest continuous improvement
+It is the single biggest continuous improvement tool which involve hundred percent workforce and 360-degree feedback.

 The structure of tier meetings is not rigid—it often varies based on the size and complexity of an organisation like MSME, SME, MNCs.
 While most manufacturing operations follow a three-tier system, large-scale enterprises may even extend to Tier 4.